Jeffrey Hoffstein: Education and career

 Hoffstein graduated with a bachelor's degree in 1974 from Cornell University.
 He received his Ph.D. in 1978 from Massachusetts Institute of Technology with thesis Class numbers of totally complex quadratic extensions of totally real fields under the supervision of Harold Stark.
 Hoffstein was a postdoc at the Institute for Advanced Study and then at the University of Cambridge.
 From 1980 to 1982 he was an assistant professor at Brown University.
 From 1982 he was an assistant professor and then an associate professor at the University of Rochester.
-Since 1989 he is a full professor at Brown University and he was from 2009 to 2013 the chair of the mathematics department there.
+Since 1989 he is a full professor at Brown University and he was the chair of the mathematics department from 2009 to 2013 and again from 2019 to 2024.

 His research uses analytic and algebraic methods to investigate L-series of automorphic forms over GL(n) and number fields.
 With co-workers he has developed new techniques for Dirichlet series in several complex variables.
 He was several times a visiting scholar at the Institute for Advanced Study (1978/79, 1985, 1986/87).
 At MSRI, in the academic year 1994/95 he initiated seminars on automorphic functions.
 In 1984 he was a Fulbright Fellow.
 He was a visiting professor at the University of Texas at Austin in the spring of 1984 and at the University of Göttingen in the fall of 1986.
 He became a Fellow of the American Mathematical Society in the class of 2019.

 In 1996, Hoffstein, along with Jill Pipher, Joseph Silverman, and Daniel Liemann (Hoffstein's former doctoral student), founded NTRU Cryptosystems, Inc. to market their cryptographic algorithms, NTRUEncrypt and NTRUSign.
 NTRU Cryptosystems was acquired by Security Innovation in 2009.